ScottBurger/going_rogue_podcast/_posts/2025-04-09-cube-chaos.md

 tags: ["2023", solo dev, early access]
 ---

 Ordo ab Cubo!
-It's a mad, mad, mad, mad world out there so what better way to celebrate with Cube Chaos?
+It's a mad, mad, mad, mad world out there so what better way to celebrate than with Cube Chaos?
 The solo-dev effort of thousands of different units, synergies, and mayhem all warring in a hybrid RTS auto-battler filled with arena destruction, lasers, ants, stomach acid, warrior plants, snow knights, and yes repli-crabs.
 A truly unique experience, come listen to how its maybe was TOO unique for some of us, while the others frantically battle waves of clay anomalies and curious moils!

 <div class="container">
   <audio controls style="width: 100%;">